gyanaa-cmyk/Colour-Picker/README.md

 # BMAD Classroom Demo — Step-by-Step Guide (ColorSmith)

-> A practical, classroom-friendly walkthrough showing how to use the **BMAD Framework** inside an AI chat environment (like ChatGPT, Custom GPT, or Google Gemini) to create a project — from brainstorming to PRD and technical architecture.
+A practical, classroom-friendly walkthrough showing how to use the **BMAD Framework** inside an AI chat environment (like ChatGPT, Custom GPT, or Google Gemini) to create a project — from brainstorming to PRD and technical architecture.
 This guide follows the ColorSmith demo example.

+> [Chat Example Preview](https://chatgpt.com/share/68e165fb-c1d8-8003-a926-a043e0d03893) Follow this along to get more clarity on the below steps

 ---